 The Honor Code

 UF students are bound by The Honor Pledge which states, “We, the members of the University of Florida community, pledge to hold ourselves and our peers to the highest standards of honor and integrity by abiding by the Honor Code.
 On all work submitted for credit by students at the University of Florida, the following pledge is either required or implied: “On my honor, I have neither given nor received unauthorized aid in doing this assignment.”
 The Honor Code specifies a number of behaviors that are in violation of this code and the possible sanctions.
 Furthermore, you are obligated to report any condition that facilitates academic misconduct to appropriate personnel.
 If you have any questions or concerns, please consult with the instructor or TAs in this class.
-More on these policies can be found in the UF STUDENT GUIDE.
+More on these policies can be found in the UF STUDENT HANDBOOK.

 Accommodations for Students with Disabilities

 Support services for students with disabilities are coordinated by the DISABILITY RESOURCE CENTER in the Dean of Students Office.
 All support services provided for University of Florida students are individualized to meet the needs of students with disabilities.
 To obtain individual support services, each student must meet with one of the support coordinators in the Disability Resources Program and collaboratively develop appropriate support strategies.
 Appropriate documentation regarding the student's disability is necessary to obtain any reasonable accommodation or support service.

 Contact information for the Counseling and Wellness Center: https://counseling.ufl.edu/, 392-1575; and the University Police Department: 392-1111 or 9-1-1 for emergencies.